Tina-Skupin/Tina-Skupin/README.md

 ## About Me :smile:

-this page is still under construction and very much not done.

 Hi, I’m Tina Skupin!
 Self-taught developer with a passion for problem-solving, I bring creativity and organization to every project I tackle.
 With experience in Python and Go, I thrive on transforming ideas into functional, well-structured solutions and am always eager to explore new challenges in the tech world.
 - :seedling: I’m currently exploring **Javascript** and **Software Testing**.